 Latency is the time it takes for data from your device to be uploaded and reach its target.
 It measures the time it takes for data to go from source to destination in milliseconds (ms).
 It’s very important for applications like gaming, where response time can have an impact on the outcome.
 It could also prove vital for self-driving cars if data is being transmitted to the cloud, and quick decisions can trigger a reaction to brake or avoid an obstacle in real time.

-With 4G networks, you’re looking at an average latency of around 50ms.
+With existing 4G networks, you’re looking at an average latency of around 50ms.
 That could drop to 1ms with 5G technology.
 Just to give that some context, it takes at least 10ms for an image seen by the human eye to be processed by the brain.
-Low latency is vital for real-time reactions in machines or cars and it could also make cloud gaming possible.
-Gamers could play via their phones on remote hardware, as services like Google’s Stadia are suggesting.
-1ms is what you can aspire to, as it’s what’s possible in near-perfect scenarios.
+Low latency is vital for real-time reactions in machines or cars, and lower latency could also make cloud gaming possible.
+Gamers could play via their phones on remote hardware, as services like Google’s Stadia and Blade’s Shadow are suggesting.
+A 1ms latency is what you can aspire to, as it’s possible in near-perfect scenarios.
 The average latency you can expect on 5G will likely be around 10ms.

-Improvements in latency could prove to be the real driver of 5G adoption, but there are many challenges ahead.
+Reduced latency could prove to be the real driver for 5G deployment and adoption, but there are many challenges ahead.

 5G vs. 4G: Coverage